Arran1198/Micro-Projects/README.md

 # Micro-Projects
-its a ripository for small projects and junk projects (for speeding the learning curve of every language).
+Its a ripository for small projects and junk projects (for speeding-up the learning curve of every language i begin to learn).